 If a person smokes, they risk developing reactive airway disease.
 Continually irritating the airways through smoking increases the risk of later developing COPD, which is not curable.

-Lifelong smokers have a 50 percent chance of developing COPD.
+Lifelong smokers have a

 If reactive airway disease is later diagnosed as asthma, then the doctor will recommend treatments to manage this.